Dynamic Matching and Allocation of Tasks: Appendix

 It is easy to see that the workers can always ensure a zero long-run utility (outside option of the worker gives zero utility) by exerting zero effort.
 Therefore, the participation constraint for the workers is trivially satisfied.
 If $\alpha \leq \frac{1}{2W^{max}}$, then the profit per unit output is always greater than or equal to zero which ensures that the clients cannot have a negative profit in any period.
 Thus the clients cannot have a negative long-run profit.

-\section{Proof of Theorem 1.}
+\subsection{Proof of Theorem \ref{theorem1}}

+From Proposition \ref{prop1}, we know that the clients will participate in the mechanism.
+Hence, in this proof we only focus on the worker's strategies.
 There are two parts to the Theorem.
 In the first part, we need to show that the MTBB strategy is a weakly dominant strategy.
-First, we will simplify the expression for the long-run utility of the worker $i$ when the proposed mechanism $\Omega^F=(\boldsymbol{m}^F, p^F)$ is implemented.
+First, we will simplify the expression for the long-run utility of the worker $i$ when the proposed mechanism $\boldsymbol{m}^F$ is implemented.
 We write the joint strategy for all the workers as $\boldsymbol{\pi}=(\boldsymbol{\pi}_{1},...,\boldsymbol{\pi}_{N})$.
-In Section 2, where we defined the strategy of the workers for a given mechanism $\Omega$, we used a general definition for the action set.
+In Section \ref{sec2}, where we defined the strategy of the workers for a given mechanism, we used a general definition for the action set.
 The strategy consisted of two parts, $\boldsymbol{\pi}_{i}(h_{i}^{t})[1]$ is the effort exerted by worker $i$ and $\boldsymbol{\pi}_{i}(h_{i}^{t})[2]$ is the reports submitted by the worker.
-For our proposed mechanism $\Omega^F$, the second component of reports only plays a role in time slot $N$, i.e. the reporting phase, and for the rest of the time slots the clients can choose to send no reports as it does not impact the interactions in any way.
+For our proposed mechanism $\Omega^F$, the second component of reports only plays a role in time slot $N$, which is the reporting phase, and for the rest of the time slots the clients can choose to send no reports as it does not impact the interactions in any way.

 We write the private history of worker $i$, which is induced by the joint strategy $\boldsymbol{\pi}$ as $h_{i}^{t,\boldsymbol{\pi}}$.
 We write the preference list provided by worker $i$ in the reporting phase as